KuldeepSinh/js-jazz-mine/README.md

 I have following setup, but none is essential, there are other options to achive the same.

-1. Fedora 18 (will be moved to 19)
+1. Fedora
-2. Node.JS
-3. NPM
-4. Jasmine-Node (for testing JavaScripts based on RSpec/BDD)
-5. JSHint (for static code analysis)
+2. Node.JS, NPM, Jasmine-Node (for testing JavaScripts based on RSpec/BDD), JSHint (for static code analysis)
-6. EMACS/Sublime
+3. EMACS/Sublime
-7. FireFox 21.0 with Firebug
+4. FireFox with Firebug

 #####Note:

-1. Contrary to the convention suggested by Jasmine, most of the times, source code is written within the spec files, for ease.
+1. Contrary to the Jasmine convention, source code is written within the spec files, for ease.
-2. Further plan is to elaborate code-commets and bring meaningful ordering among the scripts.
-3. Lately, I discovered that my approach of testing while learning can also be termed as "JavaScript Koan".
+2. I will keep on refining my knowledge and the content, here-in.